 The mission of the Adirondack Semester is to enable students to study nature and human relationships with nature through academic classes enriched by direct experience.
 Important elements of the semester include understanding of critical environmental issues; living in a materially simple, close-knit community and in close connection to wild nature; learning the skills to recreate safely and pleasurably in wild nature; understanding elements and interrelationships of the natural world; and reflecting critically and creatively on the experiences of the semester and the many questions it raises.
+The Mission Statement is supported by eight Defining Principles.
+These Principles inform the Semester's programming, academics, operations and lifestyle.
+They are to:

 Appropriate technologies at Arcadia: